-This is a new habit I’ve added to my weekly routine to help reduce waste in my local area.
+A new habit I’ve added to my weekly routine to help reduce waste in my local area: Trash Walking.

 Now, I understand that when rubbish ends up in the bin, it doesn’t just vanish.
 It gets carted off to landfill, but even then the journey continues…